Xunnamius/msft-todo-backup/README.md

 interrupted or fails, it can be safely restarted without worrying about duplicates or missing/lost/partial data.

-Further, lists with the same display name will not be recreated.
-Similarly, tasks with the same body contents and content type will not be recreated.
+Further, restored items are deeply deduplicated by default: lists with the same display name will not be recreated.
+Similarly, tasks with the same title will not be recreated.

 #### Dangerous Restoration